423. Epigram on the Laird of Laggan

 Email Poem |

-Analysis and Comments on 423.
+Comments, Analysis, and Meaning on 423.
 Epigram on the Laird of Laggan

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 423.
 Epigram on the Laird of Laggan here.